Growing old… so far I’m not a fan.

 - I remember seeing Star Wars at the theater for the first time in 1977, along with Saturday Night Fever and Grease in 1978.

-- I remember going to the old Roxy Theater and being scared to my core seeing the mask of Michael Meyers at the bottom of the stairway.
+- I remember going to the old Roxy Theater one October for the late, late show to see Halloween – and being scared to my core when the mask of Michael Meyers appeared at the bottom of the stairway.
 I couldn’t sleep for days and refused to stay home by myself.

 All these memories and thousands of others made up my childhood.
 I played and played hard.
 I had a great time.
 I had a fantastic childhood!